About

 GEO1004: 3D modelling of the built environment is part of the MSc Geomatics programme at the Delft University of Technology.
 The course provides a detailed description of the main ways in which the built environment is modelled in three dimensions, covering material from low-level data structures for generic 3D data to high-level semantic data models for cities.

-The current version of the course (with entirely new content) was run for the first time on Q3 of the 2019-2020 academic year and is based on blended learning.
-In this model, students are expected to partly study the lessons on their own by watching the videos and studying the materials that are provided in this website.
-This will be supplemented with several in-person short lectures and demos at the scheduled times.
-Moreover, the idea is to learn mostly by doing—spending more time actively working on assignments rather than passively listening to lectures or videos.
+Apart from the formal contact hours, students are expected to study the lessons on their own by studying the materials that are provided in this website.
+However, the idea is to learn mostly by doing—spending more time actively working on assignments rather than passively listening to lectures or videos.

 All the assignments are programming tasks (to be done with the C++ programming language), based solely on open-source libraries and software.
 Homework 0 is an unmarked assignment to help you get your C++ environment set up and working correctly and Homework 1 is meant as a relatively easy introduction to the fundamental topics of the course.
 Homeworks 2 and 3 are harder assignments that involve combining multiple topics of the course into a creative solution.